Whitepapers > 50 Years of Technology in Banking

 The introduction of the credit card fundamentally changed how consumers thought about their finances.
 They no longer had to carry or spend cash for every purchase.
 They now had the freedom to borrow against a line of credit that they could pay off at a future date.
 In general, credit cards allow consumers to make bigger purchases, without having to dip too deep into their savings.

-The use of computers in banking was also introduced in the 1960s when the then-Bank of New South Wales announced it would purchase its first ever computer for the sum of £1 million.
-That’s about $26 million in today’s dollars.
+The use of computers in banking was also introduced in the 1960s when the then-Bank of New South Wales announced it would purchase its first-ever computer for the sum of £1 million.
+That’s about $26 million in today’s USD.

 As online banking gained momentum, the first commercially available computer tablet, manufactured by Samsung in 1989, brought a new wave of convenience in retail banking.
 For the first time bank employees were allowed to “move within and even beyond the branch.
 Instead of waiting in line for the teller to become available, the teller might come to the door, greet a customer, sit on the couch with them and serve their needs from a mobile tablet as opposed to a tethered device.